jordymeow/ai-engine/readme.txt

 == Image Generator ==

 You can generate custom images using DALL-E model and various customizable parameters.
 Keep in mind that currently, the images generated are only in square format (1024x1024) and there are some limitations, but the plugin will adapt as the limitations change.

-== Shortcode: ChatGPT ==

-Looking to add some AI-powered chat functionality to your website?
-Our chatbot is here to help!
-Using vanilla JS on the frontend, it's lightweight and easy to use, with a shortcode:

-[mwai_chat context="Converse as if you were Michael Jackson, talking from the afterlife." ai_name="Michael: " user_name="You: " start_sentence="Hi, my friend." ]

-There are a lot of parameters for the shorcode.
-And since there's no CSS included by default, you have complete control over the styling.
-However, there is an option to apply ChatGPT styling to the chatbot.
-Please visite the [official documentation](https://meowapps.com/ai-engine/) for more information.

 == Train your AI ==